 The sector risk classification for Nonprofit is Medium, reflecting the reality that AI errors in nonprofit benefit determination can deny services to vulnerable populations, attracting both regulatory scrutiny and significant reputational damage.
 Nonprofits using AI for grant decisions or donor profiling face emerging transparency requirements.
 In Massachusetts, businesses that process donor profiles, beneficiary records, program outcomes data, and grant applications through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller nonprofit businesses should not assume they are below the regulatory threshold.

 The most effective starting point for nonprofit businesses in Massachusetts is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Massachusetts's deadline of 2026, the time to begin is now.
+Given Massachusetts's deadline of N/A, the time to begin is now.

 Massachusetts Nonprofit deep dive